JabRef/user-documentation/en/advanced/journalabbreviations.md

 ![External list](<../.gitbook/assets/JournalAbbreviations-ExternalList (2).png>)

 External lists can be found at [JabRef's repository abbreviation lists](http://abbrv.jabref.org).
-These data files are in CSV format (using semicolons as separators):
+These data files are in CSV format (using comma as separators):

 ```csv
 <full name>,<abbreviation>[,<shortest unique abbreviation>[,<frequency>]]